-Herbicide Product/A (ae/A) Weeds When to Apply Remarks and Paragraphs , J 0.33 oz DF 0.5 oz SG (0.25 oz) weeds including wild buckwheat, lambsquarters, RR/STS soybean: 1 st fully expanded trifoliate to 60 days Apply only to RR/STS soybean varieties.
+Herbicide Product/A (ae/A) Weeds When to Apply Remarks and Paragraphs thifensulfuron 2 0.5 oz SG (0.25 oz) weeds including wild buckwheat, lambsquarters, RR/STS soybean: 1 st fully expanded trifoliate to 60 days Apply only to RR/STS soybean varieties.
 Apply with glyphosate at 0.38 to 1.125 lb ae/A. Add NIS at 1 qt/100 gal water.
-Apply with AMS fertilized at 8.5 lb/100 gal.
+Apply with AMS fertilizer at 8.5 lb/100 gal.
 Refer to label for weeds controlled and application information.